Tips to Maintain Your Wood Deck

 2. Wash Your Deck Yearly

-If you have a wooden deck, you should use a standard deck cleaner and follow its directions.
+You should use a standard deck cleaner and follow its directions if you have a wooden deck.
 Some of these cleaners will require the decking to be wet first, but some won’t make sure you read the instructions.

 Use a pump sprayer to apply your desired cleaning solution mixture of mild soap and water to your deck.
 Avoid using bleach or other harsh chemicals where the runoff can kill your plants or grass.
 Allow the solution to sit for several minutes before washing.

 Use a large brush to scrub badly stained areas.
-Use a water hose with a hose sprayer or a pressure washer on a low setting to wash your deck.
+Use a water hose with a sprayer or a pressure washer on a low setting to wash your deck.
 A pressure washer will likely clean the surface on the first attempt, whereas a water hose with a sprayer may take multiple attempts.

 Once you apply this mixture, scrub it with a long-handled brush and let it sit for a few minutes before rinsing.